 PHILIPPINES-UNREST: The Philippine government has mounted a massive security operation in the capital of Manila today (Monday), ahead of planned protests against President Gloria Arroyo.
 On the 22nd anniversary of the ousting of Philippines dictator Ferdinand Marcos, riot police and the military were on alert to discourage violence during rallies calling for Mrs. Arroyo's resignation.
 She has been defending her administration against allegations that her husband, along with the country's former election chief, accepted bribes and kickbacks connected to a 330 million-dollar telecommunications deal with a Chinese firm.

-U.S. Defense Secretary Robert Gates arrived in Indonesia today (Monday), for talks on improving military ties between the two countries.
+US-INDONESIA: U.S. Defense Secretary Robert Gates arrived in Indonesia today (Monday), for talks on improving military ties between the two countries.
 Gates told reporters before leaving Australia Sunday that strengthening relations with the democratic and secular Islamic country is very important.
 Indonesia is the most populous Muslim country in the world.
 The U.S. official will meet with Indonesia's president and defense minister to assess the country's military needs and possible purchases of U.S. weaponry.

 Audio in Lao.